enkidevs/curriculum/programming-fundamentals/core/functions/conditions-ii.md

 You can chain multiple conditions using `ELSE IF`.
 If the `input` is `3` then the robot will make breakfast, **and it won't even check the other conditions** because that one evaluated to `true`.

 Another important concept that we introduced is the `AND` logical operator.
 It is one of the main three used, and it helps you to build complex conditions.
-Here are all the boolean operators:
+Here are all the logical operators:

 | Operator |                 Meaning                 |
 |:--------:|:---------------------------------------:|